traitify/traitify-js-widgets/README.md

 Traitify.js
 ===============

 This package does not require jQuery, as it is a standalone encapsulated library.
-It does however require a browser with the ability to make ajax requests.
+It does however require a browser with the ability to make cors requests (currently only supports ie10 and up, chrome, safari).

 Html: